 It has to be a place of some newsworthiness.

 It can’t already be overrun with American reporters.

 The cost of living has to be very low.

-Now that we’ve ruled out Paris and the rest of Europe, it’s time to open the world atlas like a dinner menu and get to work.
+Now that we’ve ruled out Paris and the rest of western Europe, it’s time to open the world atlas like a dinner menu and get to work.

 Zimbabwe worked well for us because at the time, apartheid South Africa was sustaining a series of low-intensity wars in its neighboring countries — Namibia, Angola, Zambia, Botswana, Zimbabwe, Mozambique, and to a lesser extent Malawi.
 Stuff was happening.
 And most American papers, if they had Africa correspondents, kept them either in Nairobi or Johannesburg.
 Back then, any reporter based in apartheid South Africa had a hard time traveling to the rest of Africa.
 And Nairobi was 3,000 miles away.
 Finally, by trading our money on the black market, Margaret and I could live well on US$1,000 a month.
 We had a house in the suburbs of Harare with a live-in maid, a car, and a downtown office in a news cooperative where we shared three telex machines and two employees.